open-feature/go-sdk-contrib/providers/flagd/README.md

 ## Caching

-The provider establishes a connection to flagd's event stream.
+The provider attempts to establish a connection to flagd's event stream (up to 5 times by default).
 If the connection is successful and caching is enabled each flag returned with reason `STATIC` is cached until an event is received concerning the cached flag (at which point it is removed from cache).

 On invocation of a flag evaluation (if caching is available) an attempt is made to retrieve the entry from cache, if found the flag is returned with reason `CACHED`.